Flamenco/stackeditpro/Grav Connector.md

 			- default
 ```

-The  StackEditPro `Page Title Extension` will used the folder title whe
+> The  StackEditPro `Page Title Extension` will use the folder title when displaying the web page.

 # Usage